 11. The NEF sends an HTTP PATCH response message to the AF.

 12-13.
-If the (H-)PCF does not locally store the transfer policy, it invokes the Nudr_DataRepository_Update service operation by sending an HTTP PUT request to the resource "IndividualBdtData", to store for the provided ASP identifier the new transfer policy together with the associated background data transfer reference ID, the volume of data per UE, the expected number of UEs and if available the corresponding network area information in the UDR.
+If the (H-)PCF does not locally store the transfer policy and/or BDT warning notification information,, it invokes the Nudr_DataRepository_Update service operation by sending an HTTP PUT request to the resource "IndividualBdtData", to store for the provided ASP identifier the new transfer policy together with the associated background data transfer reference ID, the volume of data per UE, the expected number of UEs and if available the corresponding network area information and/or warning notification information in the UDR.
 The UDR sends an HTTP "201 Created" response to the (H-)PCF.

 NOTE 4: For details of Nnef_BDTPNegotiation_Create/Update service operations refer to 3GPP TS 29.522 [24].